 |Alexander Hamilton and James Madison|

 The Potomac vision was just between Madison and the General until Hamilton eventually put it into a deal, traded for the location of the national capital, at a famous dinner party in New York hosted by Tomas Jefferson.
-In the meantime, the two younger men advanced Washington's long range goals in different arenas and different parts of the country.
-Throughout the early years Washington maintained his natural aloof dignity.
+In the meantime, the two younger men advanced Washington's long-range goals in different areas and different parts of the country.
+Throughout the early years, Washington maintained his natural aloof dignity.
 A better idea of what he was seeking emerges from how he acted.
 Start with his being aroused from plantation retirement by Shay's Rebellion.

 |Thomas Jefferson, 1787|

 Let's jump ahead.
 Washington is now our first president, confronted with our ships and sailors under attack by the Barbary Pirates."Would to Heaven we had a navy to reform those enemies to mankind or crush them into non-existence," Gen. Washington wrote in 1786.
 The nation built that navy largely because the pirates' hostage-taking and escalating ransom demands became politically unbearable.
 The ships were built in time, and in one of history's great ironies, it was President Jefferson who gets credit for subduing the pirates on the Shores of Tripoli.